top of page

 Ambitious Expansion Plans

 Our company has ambitious expansion plans underway to further increase our conservation impact and meet the growing global demand for sustainably produced agarwood.
-These expansion efforts will help us continue reducing pressure on wild Aquilaria populations while providing high-quality agarwood products to the international market.
+These efforts will help us continue reducing pressure on wild Aquilaria populations while providing high-quality agarwood products to the international market.

 Growth Plans